In this Article

 How to Get Rid of Jaw Acne - Consider Taking a Probiotic Supplement

 Probiotics are “good bacteria” that reside in the gut, helping to support good gut and immune health.
 There is also evidence that probiotics can help to reduce inflammation and keep the skin healthy and clear.

 They’re available in supplement form, or you can choose to eat a diet rich in probiotic foods such as kimchi and sauerkraut.

 One of the best ways to help manage acne prone skin anywhere on the face or body is to adopt a good skin care regime.
 One that nourishes and supports the skin, whilst not blocking the pores or overloading them with excess oil.

 The Sönd skin care range is based on skin nourishing alkalising silica salts and plant botanicals.
 We're super proud of our range and we developed it to support all skin types, including those with acne prone skin.
 Sönd ozonated olive oil is also a great product for treating the skin.

-We're also delighted to announce our latest product, the Clear Out Face Mask!
+We're also delighted to announce our latest product, the Purifying Clay Face Mask!
 Developed using zeolite and bentonite clay, it draws impurities from the skin, helping to manage congestion.